 Sacred Heart Village I is a nonprofit organization that provides permanent and affordable housing for seniors age 62 and older.
 The complex includes 77 one-bedroom apartments, activity rooms, a café, convenience store, hair salon, laundry and computer room.
 Residents enjoy a beautiful lobby and the safety of a state-of-the-art fire and security system.
 For more information, visit www.sacredheartvillage.org.

-Sacred Heart Village II, a $7.1 million HUD Section 202 project, will be a 26-unit senior housing project for very low-income senior citizens, 62 years and older, located on the East Side of Wilmington.
+Sacred Heart Village II, a $7.1 million HUD Section 202 project, is a 26-unit senior housing project for very low-income senior citizens, 62 years and older, located on the East Side of Wilmington.
 Specialized units are reserved for people with disabilities.
-This senior project will have a holistic mission, which allows the residents to age in place, by assisting them with transportation and activities to improve their quality of life by offering a convenience store/café, recreational activities, a food program, off-street parking, security, and access to off-site grocery shopping, social outings, a hair salon, medical/dental services, and a fitness center.
+This senior project has a holistic mission which allows the residents to age in place by assisting them with transportation and activities to improve their quality of life.
+Sacred Heart Village II offers a convenience store/café, recreational activities, a food program, off-street parking, security, access to off-site grocery shopping, social outings, a hair salon, medical/dental services, and a fitness center.
 For more information, visit www.sacredheartvillage2.org.

 House of Joseph Transitional Residence provides homeless persons with transitional housing for up to two years following a stay in House of Joseph I or Hope House I Emergency Shelter.
 Supported with ongoing case management, residents continue working on the root causes of homelessness to regain self-sufficiency.
 To achieve program objectives of employment retention and independent living, they have access to services in job search/training and have an opportunity to acquire life management skills.